cds-snc/url-shortener/README.md

-# URL Shortener
+# URL Shortener :scissors:

-Url shortener is an API written in Python using the FastAPI framework that can shorten a particular url You execute a POST request to the API or you can use the home page to generate an 8 character shortened url from long url that you enter
+URL Shortener is an API written in Python using the FastAPI framework that can shorten a particular URL.
+You execute a `POST` request to the API or you can use the home page to generate an 8 character shortened URL from the URL that you enter.
-The returned shortened url will redirect the user to the original long url when the shortened url is used in a browser or in some other redirection mechanism.
+The returned shortened URL will redirect the user to the original long URL when the shortened URL is used in a browser or in some other redirection mechanism.

 ## Shortening Algorithm